InamataIO/Controller/doc/flash_and_boot.md

 # File System

-LittleFS is the file system used by both platforms.
-During the flash process, secrets as well as the TLS certificate of the root CA as saved there.
-However, when performing an OTA update via a controller's own WiFi network, the certificate has to be included in the firmware.
+LittleFS (LFS) is the file system used by both platforms.
+During the flash process, secrets as well as locally synced peripherals, tasks and LACs are stored there.

-The TLS certificate is required as the WebSockets connection uses TLS encryption and verify the server's certificate.
-The current certificate is valid until 22.06.2036.
-Before this time point, an update mechanism has to be implemented to fetch the new certificate.
-A possible approach would be to handle this when a controller connects, to send a command to download a new cert.

-The choice of where to store CA certs differs for the ESP32 and ESP8266.
-Option A is in the file system and load it into memory during boot or compiled into the firmware itself.
-The ESP32 [transparently maps](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/memory-types.html#drom-data-stored-in-flash) const char arrays from flash into memory through a cache, thereby not using DRAM (data RAM).
-The ESP8266 however will [place it into RAM](https://arduino-esp8266.readthedocs.io/en/latest/PROGMEM.html), unless PROGMEM / F() / FSPTR() are used.
-Since the WiFiClientSecure class only accepts a const char array (and not an F-String) for the certificate, it has to be loaded into RAM either way.

-However, the question of how to handle multiple certificates is open.
-This is required when the existing certificate expires or is revoked and has to be replaced by a new one.
-Approaches here can store multiple certificate files in the file system or combine them into a single file.
-The question of selecting between them is also open.
+The TLS CA certificates are stored in the firmware as bundle for ESP32-based devices.
+As ESP8266 are not on the roadmap, they do not verify TLS CA certificates.

+The version of the current LFS library and disk are defined by the included [esp_littlefs](https://github.com/joltwallet/esp_littlefs) library.
+To determine the current versions, match

+- `ESP_LITTLEFS_VERSION_NUMBER` in `framework-arduinoespressif32/tools/sdk/esp32/include/esp_littlefs/include/esp_littlefs.h`
+- with the git-submodule include in `esp_littlefs/src/littlefs` of the GitHub repository.
+- The `LFS_VERSION` and `LFS_DISK_VERSION` defines are located in that version of `lfs.h` in the [littlefs GitHub porject](https://github.com/littlefs-project/littlefs).

+At the time of writing the constants were:

+- ESP_LITTLEFS_VERSION_NUMBER: "1.5.0"
+- LFS_VERSION: "0x00020005" = 2.5
+- LFS_DISK_VERSION: "0x00020000" = 2.0

+These versions are relevant in the [Inamata Flasher](https://github.com/InamataIO/Flasher/) that generates a LittleFS partition with the secrets.
+The disk version that is generated may not be newer than the disk version supported by the firmware.

 ## secrets.json

-The secrets configuration is stored on the flash either in `secrets.json` for ESP32's or the EEPROM section for ESP8266 variants.
-In ESP8266's the first 4 bytes are used for the size of the serialized JSON followed by the JSON itself.
+The secrets configuration is stored on the flash in `secrets.json` for both ESP32 and ESP8266 variants.
 Below is an example of the secrets JSON.

 ```
 {